samuel-stack/Beer-Recommender/README.md

 4. Make Recommendations
       - The final result of this model is a notebook with a single class I can use to easily search my data and make recommendations.
 (6-Recommender.ipynb)[./6-Recommender.ipynb]

+### Files and Folders
+- [Other-Files](./Other-Files) : Contains a few iPython notebooks and `.py` files i used for project experimentation.
+- [0-Beer-Engine-AWS-Notes](./0-Beer-Engine-AWS-Notes.ipynb) : Notes for setting up scrapers and DB on AWS.
+- [1-Beer-Scraper](./1-Beer-Scraper.ipynb) : Example of how scrapers were set up.
+- [2-Beer-Cleaning-test](./2-Beer-Cleaning-test.ipynb) : Initial cleaning of data.
+- [3-Exploratory-Data-Analysis](./3-Exploratory-Data-Analysis.ipynb) : Actually more cleaning of data.
+- [5.1-CorrectedText-AllWords](./5.1-CorrectedText-AllWords.ipynb)  : Modeling on all words via count vectorization.
+- [5.2-CorrectedText-DescriptiveWords](./5.2-CorrectedText-DescriptiveWords.ipynb) : Modeling on only descriptive words via count vectorization.
+- [5.3-CorrectedText-AllWords-SVD](./5.3-CorrectedText-AllWords-SVD.ipynb): Modeling on all words via single value decomposition on count vectorization.
+- [5.4-CorrectedText-DescriptiveWords-SVD](./5.4-CorrectedText-DescriptiveWords-SVD.ipynb): Modeling only descriptive words via single value decomposition on count vectorization.
+- [6-Recommender](./6-Recommender.ipynb) : Notebook I can use easily for future recommendations.
+- [recommender](./recommender.py) : Class object for recommendations in the future.
+- Data : You've probably noticed that this is not available.
+Given that this data is for individual use and was probably not suppose to be scraped, I'm not going to make it freely available.